Herbert Hoover: 1928 presidential election

 Hoover quietly gathered support for a future presidential bid throughout the 1920s, but he carefully avoided alienating Coolidge, who possibly could have run for another term in the 1928 presidential election.
 Along with the rest of the nation, he was surprised when Coolidge in August 1927 declared "I do not choose to run" for another term.
 With the impending retirement of Coolidge, Hoover immediately emerged as the front-runner for the 1928 Republican nomination, and he quickly put together a strong campaign team led by Hubert Work, Will H. Hays, and Reed Smoot.
-Coolidge was unwilling to anoint Hoover as his successor; on one occasion he remarked that, "for six years that man has given me unsolicited advice—all of it bad".
+Coolidge was unwilling to anoint Hoover as his successor, and once remarked "for six years that man has given me unsolicited advice—all of it bad".
 Despite his lukewarm feelings towards Hoover, Coolidge had no desire to split the party by publicly opposing the popular Commerce Secretary's candidacy.

-One public figure who endorsed Hoover for the Republican presidential candidacy was William Randolph Hearst, who argued that “The present situation demands conservatism, and Secretary Hoover’s conservatism is of the constructive and not the reactionary type.”
+One public figure who endorsed Hoover for the Republican presidential candidacy was William Randolph Hearst, who argued that "The present situation demands conservatism, and Secretary Hoover's conservatism is of the constructive and not the reactionary type."

 Many wary Republican leaders cast about for an alternative candidate, such as Treasury Secretary Andrew Mellon or former secretary of state Charles Evans Hughes.
 However, Hughes and Mellon declined to run, and other potential contenders like Frank Orren Lowden and Vice President Charles G. Dawes failed to garner widespread support.
 Hoover won the presidential nomination on the first ballot of the 1928 Republican National Convention.
 Convention delegates considered re-nominating Vice President Charles Dawes to be Hoover's running mate, but Coolidge, who hated Dawes, remarked that this would be "a personal affront" to him.
 The convention instead selected Senator Charles Curtis of Kansas.
 Hoover accepted the nomination at Stanford Stadium, telling a huge crowd that he would continue the policies of the Harding and Coolidge administrations.
 The Democrats nominated New York governor Al Smith, who became the first Catholic major party nominee for president.